cnak/cnak.github.io/_posts/2016-07-15-bdd-with-jasmine.md

 Oh but wait... there's not much to refactor at the moment, so we write our next spec.
 The next spec will force us to change our implementation.

-note: I've ommited the entire spec declaration for brevity.
+note: I've omitted the spec declaration for brevity.

 {%highlight javascript %}
   expect(fizzBuzz(0)).toEqual("");
 {% endhighlight %}

 We run spec runner again.
-The spec fails, which is exactly what we want.
+The test fails, which is exactly what we want.

-Now we write as little to get to green.
+Now we write as little code as possible to get to green.
 At this point we introduce a conditional to pass the spec.

 {%highlight javascript %}
 var fizzBuzz : function( number ){